FransFaase/Emulator/README.md

 # Emulator
-A i386 emulator for live-booting
+An i386 emulator for live-booting